tmanderson/EasyTransform/README.md

     el.style.transform = 'rotate(20deg) translate(20px, 100px) scale(1.2)';

-But let's face it, after that point, it's pretty tedious to manipulate an already added transform, this is where Easy Transform comes in.
+But let's face it, after that point, it's pretty tedious to manipulate an already added transform.
+This is where Easy Transform comes in.
 To do the above example with easy transform, all we gotta do is:

     ezt(el).rotate(20).translate(20, 100).scale(1.2);